WHO WE ARE. WHAT WE DO.

 Dr. Smith is the founder and senior pastor of Christ’s Church for Our Community in Louisville, KY since 2000.
 He also serves as the senior vice-president and chief operating officer at Simmons College of Kentucky, Louisville’s only HBCU, since 2007.
 Dr. Smith serves as an advocate for others through his representation on boards such as: Commissioner and Vice-Chair, Kentucky Human Rights Commission; and Board Member and former President of the Interdenominational Ministerial Coalition.
 Dr. Smith holds a Master of Science Degree in Management from Indiana Wesleyan University, and a Doctor of Divinity, Simmons College of Kentucky.

-OCT 2024
+DEC 2024

 First Friday Prayer 6PM